majeinfo/chaingun/README.md

 	--proxy-ignore-suffixes <suffix,suffix...> gives a list of suffixes that must be ignored (default value is: .gif,.png,.jpg,.jpeg,.css,.js,.ico,.ttf,.woff,.pdf)
 	--verbose is optional

+g) run in "ab" mode :

+	$ player ab --request http://mysite.com --user 100 --rampup 10 --duration 10

+	This mode does not need any Playbook but it can only inject one request in the remote server.
+	The option are similar to the "standalone" mode, plus some options to describe the request and the load to inject.

+	--body string                     Request body for POST requests --disable-dns-cache               Disable the embedded DNS cache used to reduce the number of DNS requests --display-response                Used with verbose mode to display the Server Responses --duration int                    Total duration (in seconds) of the stress - mandatory if 'iterations' is set to -1 --iterations int                  Count of iterations for each VU (default value is -1 which means aonly the 'duration' parameter value is used (default -1)
+	--listen-addr string              Address and port to listen to (ex: 127.0.0.1:8080) (default "127.0.0.1:12345") --method string                   HTTP method to use (GET=default, POST, PUT, HEAD) (default "GET") --no-log                          Disable the 'log' actions from the Script --output-dir string               Set the output directory - where to put the data.csv file and the results (default "./results")
+	--rampup int                      (mandatory) Gives the time in seconds that is use to launch the VU.
+New VUs are equally launched during this period
+	--request string                  URL of the request to be player --store-srv-response-dir string   Set the directory where to store the whole server response (often HTML) --trace                           Generate a trace.out file useable by 'go tool trace' command --trace-requests                  Displays the requests and their return code --users int                       (mandatory) Count of VU to simulate

 ### Run from container image